 The built-in Administration Dashboard has a “Background Jobs” area.

-Note: The ability to manually run these jobs as described below may be removed in the near future as the new jobs have been moved to a background job framework that is easier to access, manage and automate.
-If this does happen, I’ll provide alternative instructions to manually run jobs if it’s needed.
+Warning: The ability to manually run these jobs as described below may be removed in the near future as the new jobs have been moved to a background job framework in the Administration dashboard described above.

 /opt/PasswordPusher/bin/pwpush daily_expiration